 Relocating Classical Coins has been an effort that took a year and a half to plan and carry out.

 For ten years Classical Coins offered ancient coins for sale in Goleta, ten miles north of Santa Barbara, California.
 This beautiful area has an ideal climate - our office was located within walking distance of the beach.
-A much less attractive aspect of Goleta is the high cost of office space and doing business.
-The Santa Barbara area is among the most expensive in California and our Goleta office was only 300 square feet.
+A much less attractive aspect of Goleta is the very high cost of office space and doing business.
+The Santa Barbara area is among the most expensive in California, and our Goleta office was only 300 square feet.

 We could not find anything acceptable in Goleta, and expanded our search area to include the entire state of California.
 Eventually it became clear that the Temecula Valley would be an ideal location.
 Exploring this area began in the spring of 2013, and as the year progressed our search gradually became more focused, until new premises were leased in December.
 Operations were suspended December 15 to prepare for the move.

 Our website is very large and complex, and unfortunately its e-commerce functions could not be reprogrammed to prevent new orders from being entered while operations were temporarily suspended.
 This became an issue when the relocation took much longer to carry out than had been anticipated.

 PREPARING FOR THE MOVE